php/web-doc/tutorial/faq.md

 No, you can't.
 Edit files before commit.
 There are two reasons: translators and the fact that temporary often becomes permanent, and bogus text is not good.

-## Running configure.php ends up Segfaulting, what is up?
+## Running configure.php ends up segfaulting, what is up?
 There are bugs with certain versions of libxml that cause this, so hacks exist to get around it.
 To execute the hack, pass in: `$ php configure.php --disable-segfault-error`.
 Note: This disables some error checking and beautification but raw errors will be shown.